ShahzainAhmed/Cubit_BLoC/README.md

 To provide the Cubit to the UI, use the BlocProvider widget.
 It ensures that the Cubit instance is available to its child widgets and manages its lifecycle.

+### Key Points:

+- Cubit Provisioning: BlocProvider makes the CounterCubit instance available to its child widgets, including CounterView and BlocListener.
+- State Management: CounterPage initializes the CounterCubit with an initial state and manages its lifecycle.
+- Side Effects Handling: BlocListener listens for specific state changes and handles side effects, such as displaying dialogs.
+- UI Separation: By using BlocProvider and BlocListener, CounterPage separates the state management and business logic from the UI presentation handled by CounterView.

 ```
 // COUNTER PAGE is responsibile for providing CounterCubit to CounterView (UI)
 // - use BlocProvider